Ketotifen: Medical uses

 Ketotifen ophthalmic solution (eye drops) relieves and prevents eye itchiness and/or irritation associated with most seasonal allergies.
 It starts working within minutes after administering the drops.
-Ketotifen in the form of eye drops has not been studied in children under three years old, whereas drug-eluting contact lenses have not been studied in children under eleven years old.
+The safety and effectiveness of ketotifen eye drops in children under three years of age have not been established, whereas drug-eluting contact lenses have not been studied in children under eleven years of age.

 Drug-eluting contact lenses, which release ketotifen medication, are used to help prevent itchy eyes caused by allergies.
 The lenses can also correct vision problems, namely, nearsightedness and farsightedness.
 These lenses are meant for people who don't have red eyes, can comfortably wear contact lenses, and have less than 1 degree of astigmatism.

-Oral ketotifen is used to treat asthma, allergic rhinitis, allergic conjunctivitis, atopic dermatitis, chronic urticaria (hives), cold-induced urticaria, cholinergic urticaria, exercise-induced urticaria, systemic mast cell diseases such as mastocytosis and mast cell activation syndrome (MCAS), as well as allergic and nonallergic anaphylaxis.
-Ketotifen has also shown efficacy in managing angioedema and food allergies.
+Oral ketotifen is used to treat asthma, allergic rhinitis, allergic conjunctivitis, atopic dermatitis, chronic urticaria (hives), cold-induced urticaria, cholinergic urticaria, and exercise-induced urticaria.
+It is also used for systemic mast cell diseases such as mastocytosis and mast cell activation syndrome (MCAS), as well as allergic and nonallergic anaphylaxis.

 As an antihistamine medication, ketotifen acts by blocking the H_{1} histamine receptors, which are found on various cells in the body, such as smooth muscle, endothelium, and nerve cells.
 This blocking prevents the binding of histamine to these receptors and thus reduces the symptoms of histamine-mediated reactions, such as itching, sneezing, wheezing, and swelling.

 As a mast cell stabilizer to treat MCAS, oral ketotifen prevents the release of histamine and other inflammatory substances from mast cells, which are immune cells that react to allergens.
 Therefore, ketotifen, by blocking a calcium channel essential for mast cell activation, helps reduce symptoms of conditions typically associated with mast cell activation.
 These conditions include asthma, hay fever, and conjunctivitis.
 Calcium channels are proteins in mast cell membranes that allow calcium ions to enter the cell, triggering the release of histamine and other inflammatory substances.
 When these channels open, calcium floods into the cells, causing them to degranulate.
-Ketotifen inhibit calcium influx into cells, reducing mast cell degranulation.
+Ketotifen inhibits calcium influx into cells, reducing mast cell degranulation.
 In Canada, Europe, and Mexico, oral ketotifen is commonly prescribed for these indications (asthma, hay fever, and conjunctivitis caused by mast cell activation).
 In patients with MCAS, ketotifen reduces episodes of flushing, gastrointestinal symptoms (such as abdominal pain, diarrhea), respiratory symptoms (such as wheezing), and other systemic manifestations.
-Still, treatment plans for MCAS typically involve a combination of medications targeting different aspects of mast cell activation along with lifestyle modifications to minimize triggers.
+Treatment plans for MCAS typically involve a combination of medications targeting different aspects of mast cell activation along with lifestyle modifications to minimize triggers.